 3) The Millionaire Next Door – Thomas J. Stanley and William D. Danko.

 I’m recommending this book because it’s a good read, but, if you read the fine print in the back, only 2 out of 10 people answered their survey, so it’s really impossible to tell how accurate their picture of America’s millionaires is.
-My feeling is that their data tends to over represent business owners and under represent people who’ve achieve wealth through other means, like stock market investing.
+My feeling is that their data tend to overrepresent business owners and underrepresent people who’ve achieve wealth through other means like stock market investing.

 4) The Millionaire Mind – Thomas J. Stanley.

 Stanley dumped his coauthor on this one.
 I’m not 100 percent sure why.
 Also, I think the book suffers a bit in this regard because Stanley’s insight isn’t as fresh in this round.
 But, it is worth going down to your local library and picking up a copy of this book.
 There are two arguments I think it’s working through in this one: 1) that married persons are more economically productive than single persons, and 2) that people with low scholastic achievement can still achieve wealth through perseverance and hard work.
-Its an empowering message because it suggest that even if one isn’t that smart or that great of a decision maker, one can still get ahead.
+It’s an empowering message because it suggests that even if one isn’t that smart or that great of a decision-maker, one can still get ahead.

 5) Eight Steps to Seven Figures – Charles B. Carlson.

 This is a good, good book.
-Charles Carlson is big proponent of dividend reinvestment programs.
-What he is basically saying is that the way to become a millionaire is set a goal, and invest regularly, for a long, long time in quality stocks while using tax advantaged accounts.
-Bob Carlson is an investment advisor so his focus is primary on stock as a means to wealth.
-It’s an informative read, and his strategy is a good one for people who don’t have a lot of time, but want to build wealth anyways.
+Charles Carlson is a big proponent of dividend reinvestment programs.
+What he is basically saying is that the way to become a millionaire is set a goal, and invest regularly, for a long, long time in quality stocks while using tax-advantaged accounts.
+Bob Carlson is an investment advisor so his focus is primarily on the stock as a means to wealth.
+It’s an informative read, and his strategy is a good one for people who don’t have a lot of time but want to build wealth anyways.

 That’s all for now folks.
 I hope this has been helpful!